Wiechucice

 Wiechucice is a village in the administrative district of Gmina Sieradz, within Sieradz County, Łódź Voivodeship, in central Poland.
-It lies approximately 7 km south-east of Sieradz and 54 km south-west of the regional capital Łódź.

 History

 During the German occupation of Poland in World War II, in 1941, the German gendarmerie expelled the entire population of the village, which was deported to the Radom District in the more-eastern part of German-occupied Poland, as the occupiers established a military training ground.

 In c.
 1950, a hoard of 20 coins from the 17th century was found in the village.
 The hoard was hidden after 1699.